dotnet/docfx/Documentation/tutorial/howto_create_custom_template.md

 Create a folder for the template, for example, `c:/docfx_howto/simple_template`.

 ### Step 2.
 Add *Renderer* file
-Create a file `conceptual.html.primary.tmpl` under the template folder, with the following content:
+Create a file `conceptual.html.primary.tmpl` under the template folder with the following content:

 ```mustache
 {{{conceptual}}}